datacommonsorg/api-python/datacommons_client/README.md

 For more detail on getting started with the API, please visit our [API Overview](https://docs.datacommons.org/api/).

-**Note: This package uses the V2 REST API and is in Beta.
-All of the existing tutorials and samples use V1.
+**Note:** This package uses the V2 REST API and is in Beta.
+All of the existing Python and Pandas tutorials and samples use V1.
 We will be updating all the documentation during this Beta.

 ## About Data Commons